Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 The president posed with the Washington Nationals’ four racing presidents, took selfies with guests who squeezed around him and served lemonade from a converted Airstream stand with “Fourth of July 2021” written on the side.
 Families lounging on the grass remained there until after dark to see the South Portico of the White House lit up in red, white and blue and view the national fireworks display.

-In the weeks since, administration officials have defended the decision to go forward with it.
+In the weeks since, administration officials have defended the decision to go forward with the event.

 “We had made a lot of progress,” White House covid-19 response coordinator Jeff Zients said in a recent interview.
 “That was important.
 We thought it was important, the president thought it was important to highlight that progress.”